-Address all faculty and staff members by their school titles (President, Professor, etc.), or by courtesy titles (Mr., Mrs., Miss, Dr.)
+Please address all faculty and staff members by their school titles (President, Professor, etc.), or by courtesy titles (Mr., Mrs., Miss, Dr.) unless they give you permission to call them by a different name.

-Do not bring on campus any fireworks, explosives, materials used to make explosives, or weapons, including, but not limited to, firearms of any sort, BB guns, pellet guns, paintball guns, air rifles, air pistols, airsoft guns, slingshots, leaded cane, bows, and metallic knuckles.
+Do not bring on campus any fireworks, explosives, materials used to make explosives or weapons, including, but not limited to, firearms of any sort, BB guns, pellet guns, paintball guns, air rifles, air pistols, airsoft guns, slingshots, leaded cane, bows, and metallic knuckles.
 Hunting and switchblade knives are prohibited; only knives with folding blades 3" or less in length are permitted.